Katie Lawson, Founder

 Ruth has 30 years experience as a practicing educator working with children and families both as a teacher and as a head of the Special Education Needs Service in the London Borough of Ealing.
 Ruth has an MA degree from Cambridge University and advanced diplomas in the education of Deaf Children and in the Education of Children with Disabilities of Sight.

 Ruth conducted research for her doctorate on the topic of Social Inclusion and most recently studied at the “Social Skillz” Centre in New York.
 Inspired by the ever-growing field of positive psychology, Ruth is a prolific author and has a passion for translating research into practice.
 She has published extensively on topics such as well-being, resilience, positive psychology, participation and inclusion, the development of friendship and social skills.
-Her most recent publication is entitled “Positive Body Image; A strengths-based curriculum for Children aged 7-11” and is shortly to be followed by a version for the Early Years.
+Recent publications include “Positive Body Image; A strengths-based curriculum for Children aged 7-11” and most recently “Positive Body Image in the Early Years” for which Ruth was a winner in the “Teach Early Years Awards” – congratulations Ruth!

 As a Huddl Advisor Ruth brings an amazing amount of knowledge and experience on topics we are discussing, helping us shape our Huddl tool box.
-Ruth is currently working with us on a Huddl glossary of terms.
+Ruth is currently working with us on a Huddl glossary of terms and is a regular contributor to our Huddl blog.

 Nina has held various non-exec roles as Co-Chairman of The Prince’s Trust Suffolk and Director of DanceEast.
 In 2012, she founded Platform505, an online journal for women.
 One of Nina’s passionate interests has been the effects of the internet, and in particular social media, on children.
 As a Huddl advisor she wholeheartedly supports the invaluable work Huddl is doing in helping and educating parents and carers on current mental health issues and other current topics of concern.